keegn/gatsby-starter-saas-marketing/README.md

 ## ☁️ A simple one page marketing site starter for SaaS companies and indie hackers.

+[Live Demo: https://gatsby-starter-saas-marketing.netlify.com/ ](https://gatsby-starter-saas-marketing.netlify.com/)

-If you find this starter helpful, feel free to give me a follow on [Indie Hackers](https://www.indiehackers.com/keeg).
+If you find this starter helpful, feel free to give me a follow on <a href="https://www.indiehackers.com/keeg" target="_blank">Indie Hackers</a>.
 I'm working on releasing a series of Gatsby starters in Fall of 2020.

-[Live Demo: https://gatsby-starter-saas-marketing.netlify.com/ ](https://gatsby-starter-saas-marketing.netlify.com/)

 <img src="src/images/gatsby-starter-saas-marketing-full-page.png?raw=true" width="600" alt="Gatsby Starter Saas Marketing Full Screen Image"/>